godotengine/godot-docs/getting_started/workflow/export/feature_tags.rst

 .. _doc_feature_tags:

-Feature Tags
+Feature tags
 ============

 Introduction
 ------------

 Godot has a special system to tag availability of features.
-Each *feature* is represented as a string, and it can refer to many of the following:
+Each *feature* is represented as a string, which can refer to many of the following:

 * Platform name.
-* Platform bits (64/32).
+* Platform architecture (64-bit or 32-bit, x86 or ARM).
-* Platform type (desktop/mobile).
+* Platform type (desktop, mobile, Web).
-* Supported texture compression in platform.
+* Supported texture compression algorithms on the platform.
-* Whether a build is debug or release.
+* Whether a build is ``debug`` or ``release`` (``debug`` includes the editor).
+* Whether the project is running from the editor or a "standalone" binary.
 * Many more things.

-Features can be queried in run-time to the singleton API by calling:
+Features can be queried at run-time from the singleton API by calling:

 ::